Test in production without watermarks.

-QR Code, or Quick Response Code, have evolved into versatile format for storing and retrieving information.
+QR Code, or Quick Response Code, have evolved into versatile formats for storing and retrieving information.
 Widely used in diverse fields, from marketing to product labeling, QR Code images offer a quick and efficient means of accessing information through a simple scan of the picture box.

 In this article, we'll explore how to generate VB.NET QR Code barcodes within a Console Application, employing the IronQR library.